The COVID pandemic caused new vehicle supply to slow down with many vehicle manufacturers struggling globally to meet customer demand for a few years.

-Since the COVID pandemic began, new vehicle supply has slowed with many vehicle manufacturers struggling globally to meet customer demand.
-This situation has created a small window for landlords in Australia to start planning for the wave of electric vehicles (EVs) that’s predicted to hit our roads in 2024 and beyond.
+This situation created a small window for landlords in Australia to start planning for the wave of electric vehicles (EVs) that hit our roads in 2024 and will contiue in the future.

 According to the NSW Government, the lack of EV ready buildings could slow the adoption of EVs.
 That’s why they’re now providing tenants and owners with information to encourage infrastructure upgrades during these early stages of our transition to zero emission vehicles.